ludovicus-hispanicus/ebl-photo-stitcher/ReadMe.md

 ![Folder](img/Folder.png)

 3. **Photographer:** Enter the photographer's name.
 This will be saved for future sessions.
+4. **Museum:** Select the appropriate museum for your tablet images (affects ruler style and metadata):
+   - British Museum: Uses traditional scale rulers and standard metadata
+   - Iraq Museum: Uses specific ruler detection algorithm and custom metadata
+   - eBL Ruler (CBS): For tablets with eBL/CBS rulers
+   - Non-eBL Ruler (VAM): For tablets with external/VAM rulers
-4. **Ruler Position:** Click on the abstract image representation to indicate where the physical ruler is located in your source images (used for scale detection).
+5. **Ruler Position:** Click on the abstract image representation to indicate where the physical ruler is located in your source images (used for scale detection).
+For Iraq Museum, the position is fixed at bottom-left.
-5. **Use measurements from database (Sippar Collection)**: When this option is checked, the application will use the known physical dimensions of a tablet, as stored in the program’s database, instead of relying on the detection of the ruler in the photo.
-Only the tablets from the British Museum’s Sippar Collection are recorded in the database.
-For tablets not in the database, the application will fall back to standard ruler detection methods regardless of this setting.
+6. **Use measurements from database (Sippar Collection)**: When this option is checked and available, the application will use the known physical dimensions of a tablet from the program's database instead of relying on ruler detection.
+Only available for British Museum's Sippar Collection.
-6. **Logo Options (Optional):** Check "Add Logo" and browse to your logo file if you want a logo on the final stitched image.
+7. **Logo Options (Optional):** Check "Add Logo" and browse to your logo file if you want a logo on the final stitched image.
-7. Click **"Start Processing"**.
+8. Click **"Start Processing"**.

 The application will:
 1. Organize images from the source folder into subfolders based on their base name.
 2. For each subfolder:
     * Convert CR2 files to TIFFs, applying RAW processing (minimal sharpening, lens correction if possible).
-    * Identify the designated ruler image (`_02` or `_03` based on file count) and detect the `pixels/cm` scale.
+    * Identify the designated ruler image and detect the `pixels/cm` scale using the appropriate method for the selected museum.
-    * Extract the main artifact from the ruler image (e.g., `NAME_02_object.tif`).
+    * Extract the main artifact from all images using the AI-powered rembg object extraction.
-    * Extract main artifacts from all other view images (e.g., `NAME_01_object.tif`, `NAME_04_object.tif`, etc.).
-    * Choose an appropriate digital ruler template (1cm, 2cm, or 5cm) based on the extracted main object's size.
+    * Choose an appropriate digital ruler template based on the museum selection and object size.
     * Scale this digital ruler template and save it as `NAME_ruler.tif`.
     * Stitch all `*_object.tif` views and the scaled digital `_ruler.tif` ruler into a composite image.
     * Add padding between views, and optionally add a logo.